-1 INTRODUCTION
+1 Introduction

-The design of robot teams is a very active research domain in the mobile robotics community.
-Robot teams have effectively emerged as an alternative paradigm for the design and control of robotic systems because of the team's capability to exploit redundancy in sensing and actuation.
+Collective robotics is a very active research area in the robotics community.
+Multi-robot systems or robot teams have effectively emerged as an alternative paradigm for the design and control of robotic systems because of the team's capability to exploit redundancy in sensing and actuation.

-The research on robot teams has focused on developing mechanisms that enable autonomous robots to perform collective tasks, such as strategies for coordination and communication (Asada et al., 1994; Matarić, 1997); exploration, mapping and deployment (Howard et al., 2006); sensing, survillance and monitoring (Parker, 2002); and decentralized decision making (Wessnitzer and Melhuish, 2003).
+The research on collective robotics has focused on developing mechanisms that enable autonomous robots to perform collective tasks, such as strategies for coordination and communication [1, 2]; exploration, mapping and deployment [3]; sensing, surveillance and monitoring [4]; and decentralized decision making [5].
 In these works, a robot team can reduce time to complete a complex task that is allocated among its members.